Meet the Tutors

 order generic Lyrica online KST is privileged to have a high quality team of Tutors making up the Faculty, in addition to the Staff team.
 They bring high quality theological education as well as extensive church and ministry experience.

-safe website to buy accutane Barnabas is a Lecturer in Philosophy of Religion at King’s College London and a Junior Research Fellow at Oxford University, investigating how theology can guide responses to refugees and immigration.
-He holds a PhD in Theology from the University of Cambridge.
+safe website to buy accutane Barnabas is a Lecturer in Philosophy of Religion at King’s College London and a Junior Research Fellow at Oxford University.
+His research investigates how theology can guide responses to refugees and immigration.
 He grew up in the Salt & Light church in Basingstoke, and later helped plant Community Church Harlesden in London where he continues to preach every few months.
-He lives in Oxford with his wife, Silvianne, and daughter, Estelle, who loves being thrown in the air.
+He lives in Oxford with his wife, Silvianne, and daughter, Estelle.
 At KST he is a member of the Theology and Biblical Studies Track team and teaches on hermeneutics, the doctrine of God, the problem of evil, and the theology of refugees.
 He runs the podcast Faith at the Frontiers.

 Dr Peter den Haan